-In this article we will be taking a look at a recent news article involving a call center agent with zero soft skills and the top reasons why agents need regular sensitivity lessons.
+In this article, we will be taking a look at a recent news article involving a call center agent with zero soft skills and the top reasons why agents need regular sensitivity lessons.

-Learn more about how to teach soft skills to contact center agent from the most qualified source out there – Thomas Laird – the man that grew up in a Call Center.
+Learn more about how to teach soft skills to contact a center agent from the most qualified source out there – Thomas Laird – the man that grew up in a Call Center.

 According to a disturbing news report, a Charlotte woman that contacted the North Carolina unemployment office call center was treated horrendously by the agent in charge of her call.
 Not only did the agent use racial slurs during the conversation, but they also refused to connect her to a supervisor.

 Sadly, this unacceptable behavior is proof that the industry’s focus has shifted during these last couple of months leaving crucial lessons – like regularly teaching soft skills – on the back burner.